openziti/ziti-doc/docusaurus/docs/core-concepts/security/authorization/posture-checks.md

 - iOS
 - Android

-Versions may be validated with any valid [Semver 2.0](https://semver.org/) statement.
+OS version may be validated with any valid [Semver 2.0](https://semver.org/) statement.
 This includes the ability to specify ranges by major, minor, and patch levels.
 Operating systems that do not have an explicit patch level, their build number will be used instead.